-A Little Something Sweet is a home based bakery (for now!) that I started out of my house back in 2009 after graduating from the Culinary Institute of America, in New York.
+A Little Something Sweet started as a legal home based bakery that I started out of my kitchen back in 2009 after graduating from the Culinary Institute of America, in New York.
 At first it was just a fun hobby that I got to goof around with and make some cakes, now it is a full scale bakery where I get to take the customer's ideas and turn them into a sugar filled reality!
 I specializes in making everything from the simple scooped cookies, to elaborate dessert bars, celebration cakes, wedding cakes and 3D sculpted cakes.

 My passion is in the details and I believe that the sweet treats leaving my kitchen should taste as good as they look.
 After all, they are desserts and are meant to be enjoyed, not just looked at!